MSMALG/RPS-Python-Arduino/README.md

 # Hand Gesture Recognition

 This project implements a hand gesture recognition system using the MediaPipe library, distance-based gesture recognition, and an SVM model.
 The system recognizes gestures such as Rock, Paper, and Scissors, and can be integrated with a robotic hand via Arduino to play a Rock-Paper-Scissors game.
+For instruction on how to run this project please reference [Instructions.md](./Instructions.md)

 ## Project Structure